AryamaanPB/Unreal-Engine-Plugin-Experiments/README.md

             - *Description*: The frequency with which the scale should modulate
         - **bStrictlyPositive**
             - *Type*: **bool**
-            - *Description*: Whether the Sine wave should go below 0.0 Changes MinScaleFactor to |MinScaleFactor|
+            - *Description*: Whether the wave should go below 0.0 Changes MinScaleFactor to |MinScaleFactor|
     - ##### Demo
         - PBScaleComponent Setup
             -  ![PBScaleComponent Setup](/Plugins/PBExp/Resources/PBScaleComponent Setup.gif)